Taranaki seller of $22.3m Lotto Powerball ticket excited she's 'given someone their hopes and dreams'

 "[You] can't be envious can you - you've given someone their hopes and dreams."

-Lotto NZ said the buyer of the $22.3m ticket should write their name on the back of the ticket and check it immediately at any Lotto outlet, online at MyLotto.co.nz or through the Lotto NZ ticket-checker app.
+Lotto NZ said the $22.3 million ticket had not been presented yet.
+The buyer should write their name on the back of the ticket and check it immediately at any Lotto outlet, online at MyLotto.co.nz or through the Lotto NZ ticket-checker app.

+Inglewood Community Board chairwoman Karen Moratti said, "Congratulations to David and Lorraine [Reeve] at the Inglewood Book Centre.
+It's wonderful that they had a big win there.
+They have had some wins before.

+"Obviously we would love it to be that it's going to a local and I wish them all the very best with their big win.